Finding Accurate Coronavirus Information

 “After Brigham and Women’s Hospital in Boston began requiring that nearly everyone in the hospital wear masks, new coronavirus infections diagnosed in its staffers dropped by half — or more….
 It dropped still further to about six new infections a day once patients had to wear masks, too.”
 (WBUR)

 Some healthcare professionals remain skeptical of widespread mask usage.
-Protection varies by type of mask and needs to be worn properly; masks may encourage risky behavior or increased transmission; and disposable masks could pose an environmental hazard.
+Protection varies by mask type and needs correct fitting.
+Masks may encourage riskier behavior or increased viral transmission.
+And disposable masks could pose an environmental hazard.

 So are masks necessary for everyone?
 We don’t know.